Our rating(3.9/5)

 Versatile card machine packages from industry-leading payments company.

-Worldpay (merged with FIS) is a household name for high street chains and independent shops alike in the UK, but are their terminal solutions worth the charges and commitment?
+Worldpay is a household name for high street chains and independent shops alike in the UK, but are their card machines worth the fees and commitment?

 • Cons: 18-month lock-in.
 Fixed costs add up.
 Problems with support.